Florence Baker: Later life

 In 1873 she and her husband started living at their house, Sandford Orleigh, at Newton Abbot in Devon.
 General Gordon arrived in February 1883 and requested that Samuel assist him in evacuating people from the besieged Khartoum during the Mahdist War in Egypt.
 Florence would be required on such a journey.
 However, Florence would not go back to Africa and her husband would not travel without her.
 Sir Samuel Baker died in 1893.

 In the 1901 United Kingdom census, Florence B. M. Baker was still living at Sandford, Orleigh, Highweek, and her age was stated as 58, her place of birth as Hungary.
 She was living with Ethel L. Baker, a 46-year-old step-daughter and eight servants, including a cook and a footman.

-Florence Baker died in Devon and was buried with the remains of her husband.
+Florence Baker died in Devon of a heart attack, and was buried with the remains of her husband in the family vault at Grimley, near Worcester.

 Legacy

 The Bakers appear in a painting called "Samuel Baker (1821–93) and the Discovery of Lake Albert" by Severino Baraldi.

 Together with Delia Akeley, Christina Dodwell, Mary Kingsley and Alexine Tinne, she was one of the five subjects chosen for a 1997 book on women explorers in Africa.

-A memorial plaque commemorating her travels was unveiled by László Kövér, Speaker of the Hungarian National Assembly on 4 March 2019, on the 155th anniversary of her trip to search for the source of the Nile.
-The memorial plaque is on the shore of the Nile, in the Murchison Falls National Park in Uganda.
+A memorial plaque commemorating her travels was unveiled by László Kövér, Speaker of the Hungarian National Assembly on 4 March 2019.
+He and Ephraim Kamuntu were there on the 155th anniversary of her trip to search for the source of the Nile.
+The memorial plaque is on the shore of the Nile, in the Murchison Falls National Park in Uganda and it was organised by the African-Hungarian Union and the Kenya's Hungarian embassy.